 - Lee Mason

-In 2017, Mark Clattenburg quit as a EPL referee to take up a new job with the Saudi Arabia Football Federation.
+In 2017, Mark Clattenburg quit as an EPL referee to take up a new job with the Saudi Arabia Football Federation.
 Clattenburg was growing increasingly tired about the level of scrutiny every decision he made was put under.
 In Saudi Arabia, he earns £300,000 to £500,000 in tax-free income compared to his previous salary of £97,000 to £200,000 in England.
 The Englishman also had lucrative offers from China and America but turned them down.

 How Much Money Do Referees Make Abroad?

-Unlike in England, officials are not paid a basic yearly salary, instead they are just paid on a per-game basis.
+Unlike in England, officials are not paid a basic yearly salary, instead, they are just paid on a per-game basis.
 For this reason, they are paid hefty match fees to make up for the lack of job security.
 Refs in the La Liga receive an impressive £5,200 per game while in Portugal they earn £1,000.

 Spain – £5,200

 Portugal – £1,000